Carlton Miniott: Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It is in the Thirsk electoral division of the North Yorkshire County Council and the Thirsk ward of Hambleton District Council.
-The Parish Council has seven councillors including the Chair and meets monthly.
-The Thirsk ward returns three councillors to the Hambleton District Council and the Thirsk electoral division returns one councillor to the County Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+The Parish Council has seven councillors including the chair and meets monthly.

 Geography

-The village is located on the A61, Leeds to Thirsk, road.
+Carlton Miniott is located on the A61, Leeds to Thirsk, road.
 The nearest settlements are Sowerby, 3 miles (4.8 km) to the east; Thirsk, 2 mi to the east; Sandhutton 1 mi to the north-west; Skipton-on-Swale 1.6 mi to the south-west and RAF Topcliffe 1.34 mi to the south.

-Carlton Miniott is the location for Thirsk railway station, a small station served by the Sunderland to London King's Cross route and the Middlesbrough to Manchester Airport lines.
+Thirsk railway station is in the village.
+It is on the East Coast Main Line served by Grand Central trains to Sunderland and London King's Cross and TransPennine Express trains to Middlesbrough and Manchester Airport.

 The village is served by bus services to and from Thirsk.

 The soil in the area is a light gravel or sand laid over Keuper marl with some lower lias and alluvium also present.

 The 1881 UK Census recorded the population at 380.
 According to the 2011 UK Census, the population was 962 living in 388 dwellings, of which 763 were over sixteen years old, and of those 507 were in employment.